What we do

 Inclusive education

 The key objective of our Inclusive Education Programme is to raise learning outcomes of Children with Visual Impairment (CVI) through mainstream education.
-On the ground, Sightsavers aims to promote a positive and enabling environment in schools, families as well as communities to support the holistic education of CVIs.
+On the ground, Sightsavers India aims to promote a positive and enabling environment in schools, families as well as communities to support the holistic education of CVIs.

 Our work on inclusive education